 Each communication channel offers unique benefits, so make sure you use each to its strengths.

-Create teamwork opportunities
+Create teamwork opportunities for cross functional collaboration

-Improving collaboration in a remote team requires proactively scheduling meetings and discussions between the different disciplines in your team.
+Improving cross functional collaboration in a remote team requires proactively scheduling meetings and discussions between the different disciplines in your team.
 In addition to opening group discussions in your chat app to solve specific problems or work on tasks, give weekly updates on project progress.

 Encourage team members to do the same, updating the team with their milestones and roadblocks.
 This makes it easier for employees to see where a colleague needs help and step in before the project falls behind schedule.
 A brief weekly check-in meeting with your team helps your team stay motivated in addition to avoiding delays.